Dior launches e-commerce in Japan

 The new Japance e-commerce site features Dior products including men's and women's ready-to-wear, accessories, fine jewelry, watch collections, Maison Dior, and Baby Dior.
 Dior had long been one of the luxury brand holdouts on launching e-commerce, but as customers preferences for how they shop has changed, the company has gotten with the times.

 This year Dior has launched e-commerce sites in Ireland, Greece, Austria, Portugal, China, Poland, Sweden, Denmark, and Romania.
 Japan is a key market for Dior, and the brand's menswear director, Kim Jones, held his second ever collection for Dior Homme in Tokyo.
-It was only inevitable that they would bring e-commerce to the country.photo: via Dior.jp
+It was only inevitable that they would bring e-commerce to the country.